shay-o/DataProductsProject/index.md

 ## Summary

 This application provides histogram of Medicaid health care payment data aggregated to the state level.
+User can choose one of three metrics to view distribution of values at the state level.

 Data is set originally from CMS.gov.
 I gathered it from https://github.com/muschellij2/Shiny_Health_Data which houses an unrelated Shiny app using this data.
 This application is unrelated to that application.
 I would jsut like to acknowledge muschellij2 had collected this data original.